Cruise Technical Recruiter Salary | $123K-$256K+ | Levels.fyi

 The median Technical Recruiter compensation in United States package at Cruise totals $175K per year.
-View the base salary, stock, and bonus breakdowns for Cruise's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cruise's total compensation packages.
 Last updated: 10/7/2025

 Company